Summer Thrive Middle School

 This game helps to build math skills by using negative and positive numbers.
 Great skills to have when paying for items and balancing a banking account.

-Watch a video to learn how to play Number Rings.
+Watch a video to learn how to play SET.

-This game helps to build math skills by using all mathematical operations.
-Great way to build basic math skills.
+This game helps to build math skills by using all mathematical translations and rotations while building visual perception and applying rules of same and different.

 Canvas Module Activities